 - Those working in Licensed Asbestos work must have a medical assessment with an HSE Appointed Physician

-- From 2015, all workers/self employed doing notifiable non-licensed work with asbestos must be under health surveillance by a Doctor.
+- From 2015, all workers/self employed doing notifiable non-licensed work with asbestos must have Health Surveillance carried out by an Appointed Physician.
 Workers who are already under health surveillance for licensed work need not have another medical examination for non-licensed work.
 BUT medicals for notifiable non-licensed work are not acceptable for those doing licensed work

-- Are registered medical practitioner appointed by HSE to undertake statutory medical surveillance
+- Are registered medical practitioners appointed by HSE to undertake statutory medical surveillance

 - You have a legal duty to ensure your employees are under periodic medical supervision if they work with specified hazards under certain conditions such as Asbestos.
 HAVS, Lead and Radiation